-- Identify through an OEH AHIMS search and searches of the relevant WCPL sites database the specific identified Aboriginal rock shelter sites within the Munghorn Gap Nature Reserve to which Condition 12(b), Schedule 3 of Development Consent (SSD-6764) may apply; - Blasting will be managed (refer to Section 4.1.2) to ensure that the relevant performance indicator of 80 millimetres per second and relevant damage criteria of 250 millimetres per second are maintained; - If blast monitoring records >80 millimetres per second: - WCPL will inspect the condition of the relevant rock shelter within 7 days to identify if any impacts have occurred; - If no impacts have occurred, a review of blast design for blasting within 1km of heritage sites (Section 5.2.2) will be undertaken; - If impacts have occurred as a result of blasting: - WCPL will arrange to have a qualified archaeologist inspect the condition of relevant rockshelters; - Notify the RAPs once the condition report of the rock shelters by the qualified archaeologist has been finalised; - Report in accordance with Section 9.1.3; and - Complete a review of blast design for blasting within 1km of heritage sites (Section 5.2.2). - If blast monitoring records >250 millimetres per second: - WCPL will report to the DPE and Heritage NSW immediately upon confirming the exceedance in accordance with Section 9.1.3. - WCPL will inspect the condition of the relevant rock shelter within 7 days to identify if any impacts have occurred: - Arrange to have a qualified archaeologist inspect the condition of relevant rockshelter; - Notify the RAPs once the condition report of the rock shelters by the qualified archaeologist has been finalised; and - Complete a review of blast design for blasting within 1km of heritage sites (Section 5.2.2). - If blast monitoring records <80 millimetres per second, an annual inspection by a qualified archaeologist and representatives from the RAPs to note the condition of either all or a representative sample of the relevant identified rock shelter sites will be inspected by WCPL to identify if any perceptible physical impacts (i.e. compare with baseline condition) have occurred that may relate to blasting; and - The monitoring results will be used to compare potential visible impacts against the approved Blast Management Plan ground vibration criteria to ensure that those criteria continue to represent "suitable management limits" below which it is unlikely that impacts will occur.
+Blasting will be managed (Section 5.2) and monitored (Section 6.2), to ensure that the relevant performance indicator of 80 millimetres per second and relevant damage criteria of 250 millimetres per second are maintained;

+If blast monitoring records >80 millimetres per second:

+- WCPL will inspect the condition of the relevant rock art/shelter within 7 days to identify if any impacts have occurred and compared against the baseline condition. - If no impacts have occurred, a review of blast Site Laws for blasting within 1km of heritage sites (Section 5.2.2) will be undertaken; - If impacts have occurred as a result of blasting: - WCPL will arrange to have a qualified archaeologist inspect the condition of relevant rock art/shelters; - Notify the RAPCC once the condition report of the rock art/shelters by the qualified archaeologist has been finalised; - Report to DPHI and Heritage NSW in accordance with Section 9.1.3; and - Complete a full review of Blast Site Laws and Blast Design and Control Procedures design for blasting within 1km of heritage sites (Section 5.2.2 and Section 5.2.3).

+If blast monitoring records >250 millimetres per second:

+- WCPL will report to the DPHI and Heritage NSW immediately upon confirming the exceedance in accordance with Section 9.1.3; - WCPL will inspect the condition of the relevant rock art/shelter within 7 days to identify if any impacts have occurred: - o Arrange to have a qualified archaeologist inspect the condition of relevant rock art/shelter;

+11 Sites WE76 and WE77 were recorded by Kyandel in 2006.
+Due to a miss-recording of the datum used, it has been difficult verifying the recorded sites.
+As a result, neither WE76 or WE77 could be re-found during the inspection.
+The corrected location was inspected, and no rock shelter could be found at the position (Navin Officer Heritage Consultants, March 2018).

+- Notify the RAPCC once the condition report of the rock shelters by the qualified archaeologist has been finalised; and - Complete a full review of Blast Site Laws and Blast Design and Control Procedures design for blasting within 1km of heritage sites (Section 5.2.2 and Section 5.2.3).

+If blast monitoring records <80 millimetres per second at an identified rock art/shelter site, an annual inspection by WCPL with a qualified archaeologist and representatives from the RAPCC will be completed to record the condition of either all or a representative sample of the relevant identified rock art/shelter sites, to identify if any perceptible physical impacts (i.e. compared against with baseline condition) has occurred, that may be attributed to blasting.

+If visible impacts at an identified rock art/shelter site can be attributed to blasting, WCPL will undertake a review of the ground vibration criteria (Table 4-4) to ensure that those criteria continue to represent "suitable management limits" below which it is unlikely that impacts will occur.
 The results of the monitoring will be used to inform future blast management at the Mine.